-- DC.
-Minimum building setback from mean high water line: 10 feet. - E D. Maximum building height: 2 1/2 stories/35 feet.
-(NOTE: All habitable stories must be elevated above the one-hundred-year floodplain.
+- → C. Minimum building setback from mean high water line: 10 feet. - E D. Maximum building height: 2 1/2 stories/35 feet.
+(NOTE: All habitable stories must be elevated above the one-hundred- year floodplain.
 The area below the elevated first habitable story may, but need not, be used for parking.
 When story heights are provided in these regulations, they are deemed to be habitable or occupiable stories over a parking level or as otherwise elevated above the one-hundred-year floodplain.
 A basement level used only for parking and not used for business purposes shall not be counted as a story.)

-Section .
-Chapter 223 of the City Code, Article IVA, Waterfront Zones, §223-41.7, entitled "Bulk regulations applicable to Waterfront Development Zone" is hereby amended as follows:
+Section 19.
+Chapter 223 of the Code of the City of Beacon, Article IVA, Waterfront Zones, Section41.7, entitled "Bulk regulations applicable to Waterfront Development Zone" is hereby amended as follows: